Medicinal cannabis, also referred to as medical marijuana, has been utilised by humanity for thousands of years.

 CBD based medicines, assuming they have negligible THC content, are now legal in dozens of countries.
 Cannabidiol has had an easier time in gaining regulatory approval due to its lack of impact on cognitive abilities; but some countries are still resistant.

 Clinical trials are now occurring in various countries, including Australia; which also passed legislation in 2016 to legalise medical cannabis.
-However, one year on since laws were passed, little has happened in terms of getting medications into the hands of patients.
+However, several years on since laws were passed, little has getting medications into the hands of patients has been slow.
 Some of these patients are willingly risking prosecution in order to continue sourcing the medications they desperately need.
 In more recent years, ability to access cannabis medicines in Australia legally has improved, but they are still quite expensive.

 Many companies have seen the huge pharmaceutical potential of the plant and are now racing to join the medical cannabis revolution, which will be one of the most significant advancements in health care in the 21st century.